-State of Illinois Circuit Judge, Retired, Sterling, Illinois.
-He was a partner of Ward, Ward, Castendyck, Murray and Pace, helped organize Sauk Valley Community College and was the school's first legal counsel.
+Retired, State of Illinois Circuit Judge, Sterling, Illinois.
+Castendyck was a partner of Ward, Ward, Castendyck, Murray and Pace, and helped organize Sauk Valley Community College, where he was the school's first legal counsel.
 Following military service, Castendyck earned a law degree at Northwestern University.

 |Jarvis B. Cecil '48

-Executive Vice President for Corporate Affairs, Retired, Consolidation Coal Co., Pittsburgh, Pennsylvania.
-He has been an active member of the American Mining Congress, the American Management Association, and the U.S. Council of the International Chamber of Commerce.
-Cecil gave his first gift to the Knox Fund as a student in 1944, and has contributed financially to the College every single year, making him a "star" donor.
-He has been a member of the Board for over 37 years, and in 1995 the College awarded him the honorary degree of Doctor of Laws.
-Cecil received an M.B.A. from Harvard University.
+Retired, Executive Vice President for Corporate Affairs, Consolidation Coal Co., Pittsburgh, Pennsylvania.
+Cecil has been an active member of the American Mining Congress, the American Management Association, and the U.S. Council of the International Chamber of Commerce.
+He gave his first gift to the Knox Fund as a student in 1944 and has contributed financially to the College every single year, making him a "star" donor.
+Cecil has been a member of the Board for 40 years, and in 1995 the College awarded him the honorary degree of Doctor of Laws.
+He received an MBA from Harvard University.

 |Sandra E. Frum '70

 President, Village of Northbrook, Northbrook, Illinois.
-Frum has been active in Northbrook Civic affairs, an officer for the League of Women Voters of Northbrook, a member of the Advisory Board of Countryside Montessori School, and President of the North Suburban Aquatic Club.
-Frum holds a master's in teaching from Colorado College.
+Frum has been active in Northbrook Civic affairs, an officer for the League of Women Voters of Northbrook, a member of the Advisory Board of Countryside Montessori School, and president of the North Suburban Aquatic Club.
+She holds a master's degree in teaching from Colorado College.

 |Patrick F. Graham '62

-Vice President, Retired, The Gillette Company, Santa Monica, California.
-Graham began his career at IBM and later served as Group Vice President of Boston Consulting Group, and was a Co-Founder and Director of Bain & Company, before joining AT Kearney.
-Graham also holds a master's degree from Stanford University.
+Retired, Vice President, The Gillette Company, Santa Monica, California.
+Graham began his career at IBM and later served as group vice president of Boston Consulting Group, and was a co-founder and director of Bain & Company before joining AT Kearney.
+He also holds a master's degree from Stanford University.

 |Mary Mullins Hinz '58